Which is the best-priced personal trainer certification for you?

 What do I need to provide to take certified personal trainer exams?

-All CPT exams require CPR/AED certification along with a High School diploma or equivalency.
+All CPT exams require CPR/AED certification along with a High School diploma or the equivalent.

 What is the cheapest personal training certification?

-The NCSF is technically the cheapest CPT since you can purchase the exam for around $300.
+The NCSF is technically the cheapest CPT since you can purchase the exam and a study package for around $479.
 However, if you are thinking long-term, it’s worth considering the deals you can get through the more respected organizations such as NASM, ISSA, and ACE.

 Why pick a CPT (Certified Personal Training) certification?

-If you want to work as a personal trainer, you don’t legally need a certification, but it’s recommended and if you want to work at a gym, most places will require some sort of trainer certification.
+If you want to work as a personal trainer, you don’t legally need a certification because it is not a license, but it’s recommended and if you want to work at a gym, most places will require some sort of trainer certification.
+Even if they don’t, hiring managers will almost never pick you for a personal training job if anyone else with a certification applies.

 What is the easiest personal trainer cert to get?